mathiasverraes/lambdalicious/README.md

 **Wouldn't this all be a lot easier and more elegant using HHVM/Hack?**

 I know right?
-I believe PHP7 should focus on improving the language, or at least introduce lambda syntax.
-Call your local internals representative!
+HHVM doesn't support some of the extensions I need.

 **Should I use it in production?**